ten-protocol/ten-whitepaper/fees-rewards.md

 1. Aggregators can publish continually at a high cadence and absorb what might amount to a loss-making operation.
 2. Aggregators can throttle the rate at which rollups are published, leading to a poorer user experience.
-3. Alternatively, the network can subsidize early transactions allowing both groups to succeed.
+3. Alternatively, the network can subsidise early transactions allowing both groups to succeed.

-While Obscuro optimizes for end-users, early nodes should also be profitable.
+While Obscuro optimises for end-users, early nodes should also be profitable.
 As such, Obscuro follows the path of option 3

-- In the young days of the network, fees will be subsidized by newly minted tokens to ensure early users do not face excessive fees.
-The price of a transaction is fixed at $1 in OBX until OBX establishes a stable market.
+- In the early days of the network, fees will be subsidised by newly minted tokens to ensure early users do not face excessive fees.
+The price of a transaction is fixed at $1 in OBX until the Obscuro network is better established.
-- A period of subsidizing new nodes that reduces over time until transaction volume picks up and market forces take over.
+- A period of subsidising new nodes that reduces over time until transaction volume picks up.